 Using samples from ice cores in Greenland, researchers have identified a series of economic booms and busts in antiquity that threw lead off into the atmosphere.
 [Link]

 Read Bespoke’s most actionable market research by starting a two-week free trial today!
 Get started here.

 Have a great Sunday!

 Looking for deeper insight on global markets and economics?
 In tonight’s Closer sent to Bespoke clients, we recap weekly price action in major asset classes, update economic surprise index data for major economies, chart the weekly Commitment of Traders report from the CFTC, and provide our normal nightly update on ETF performance, volume and price movers, and the Bespoke Market Timing Model.
-This week, we’ve added a section that helps break down momentum in developed market foreign exchange crosses.
+We also take a look at the trend in various developed market FX markets.